USEPA/WNTR/documentation/hydraulics.rst

 .. note::
    EPANET 2.2.0 uses the terms demand-driven analysis (DDA) and pressure driven analysis (PDA).
-In WNTR, the user can indicate demand-driven using 'DD' or 'DDA' and pressure dependent demand using PDD or PDA.
+In WNTR, the user can select demand-driven using 'DD' or 'DDA' and pressure dependent demand using 'PDD' or 'PDA'.

 A hydraulic simulation using the EpanetSimulator is run using the following code: